GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 Chinese markets helped boost the global mood as the main stock index rose 6.4 percent, recovering almost as much as it had lost the previous day.
 The Chinese securities regulator ordered shareholders with stakes of more than 5 percent not to sell for the next six months.

-The rebound in China sapped this week’s gains by the Japanese yen, which tends to rise when markets turn risk-averse, and helped boost uneasy commodity markets.
+The rebound in China sapped this week’s gains by the Japanese yen, which tends to gain when markets turn risk-averse, and helped boost uneasy commodity markets.

 Yields on long-term U.S. Treasuries backed away from this week’s five-week lows caused by worries about the Greek debt crisis and rout in Chinese equities.